Microquake-ai/RFC-micro-seismic-data-exchange-format/main.md

 The MDE v1.0 standard is based on three components some used as is and some adapted to align with the need  &mu;seismic data:

 **1. MiniSEED**
 Esteemed in the seismic community, miniSEED’s compact nature serves to represent both continuous data streams and individual event recordings.
-The miniSEED files are composed of data blocks, called _data records_.
-By default, each data record is 4096 bytes long.
-The data block size can be optimized depending on the application.
-For the purpose of this standard we prescribe to keep the record length to 4096 bytes.
 Salient features:

 -   **Compactness**: Facilitates efficient storage and transfer of extensive seismic datasets.
 -   **Versatility**: Encapsulates both continuous data and event-focused recordings.
 -   **Independence**: Remains unaffected by specific recording equipment.
 -   **Streaming**: The format is designed for streaming purpose breaking down the structure in blocks of predefined size that can easily be stored or transmitted.

-By retaining the core essence of miniSEED, the MDE v1.0 format guarantees compatibility with existing seismological tools and platforms.

 The **MiniSEED** format allows for the waveform data to be stored with acquisition parameters such as sampling rate, start time, and the number of sample to be independently defined on a channel by channel basis.
-The format
+The format is flexible and can be u

+**Block Size**
+The miniSEED files are composed of data blocks, called _data records_.
+By default, each data record is 4096 bytes long.
+The data block size can be optimized depending on the application.
+For the purpose of this standard we prescribe to keep the record length to **4096 bytes**

 _Reference to miniSEED official documentation_